insidemordecai/website/content/posts/202308-state-of-social-media/index.md

 draft: true
 ---

 On 7th October 2022, Elon Musk concluded his purchase of Twitter and it has been quite a journey since then.
-From introducing Twitter Blue, expensive API changes, daily limit on the number of tweets one can view to rebranding Twitter as X. Reddit has followed a similar script but what can we do?
+Reddit also had a moment of existential crisis but what can we do?

-Let's take it to the past, the year is 2012 and my mother has a shiny new phone and so I was excited every time she would come from work.
-She made it clear that I was not to join Facebook so I'd play games but the app was calling my name.
-Behind her back, I would join FB and revel at this new world all the while trying to be discreet.
-This did not last long but surprisingly I was not scolded.
-We had a talk of how I should use it and it was free reign from there.
+Let's take it back: the year is 2012, and my mother has a shiny new phone which I was glued to it.
+Behind her back, I joined Facebook and revelled in this new world, all the while trying to be discreet.
+This did not last long, but surprisingly, I was not scolded.
+We had a talk of how I should use it and it was free rein from there.

-Cue in a spree of joining every social media platform imaginable.
-It was love at first sight when in 2013, I created my first Twitter account.
-Shows like iCarly brought forth the bad habit of tweeting every minute and to this day I still get tagged in these old cringe tweets.
+Cue in a spree of joining every imaginable social media platform.
+It was love at first sight when I created my first Twitter account in 2013.
+TV shows of the period instilled the bad habit of tweeting every minute, and to this day, I still get tagged in those old cringe tweets.

-Google+ came in the scene and I have to admit that was one of the best platforms alongside Twitter if not the best.
+Google+ came onto the scene and I have to admit that was one of the best platforms, alongside Twitter, if not the best.

 Blogging became a huge thing and I jumped right in.
 However, one thing I regret is deleting my old blogs.
-I understand how cathartic that could have been but I have come to learn of the importance of having an archive where you can look at your older work and perhaps delight in your improvement (or lack of) over time.
+I understand how cathartic that could have been but I have come to appreciate the importance of maintaining an archive where you can revisit your earlier work and perhaps find joy in observing your progress (or lack thereof) over time.

-Facebook had the Cambridge Analytica scandal.
-December 2018/January 2019 came, I deleted most of my online accounts but created new ones where necessary with a clear privacy stance in mind.
+Facebook faced the Cambridge Analytica scandal.
+December 2018/January 2019 arrived, I deleted most of my accounts but I replaced some with a clear focus on privacy.

-We get back to Elon taking over Twitter and soon other alternative platforms like Mastodon rise but this time I'm not too quick in joining them.
+We circle back to Elon's takeover of Twitter and alternative platforms like Mastodon rise but this time I'm not hasty in joining them.
 My eyes were on BlueSky - Jack Dorsey's invite-only Twitter alternative.

-Meta capitalised on Twitter's issues by launching Threads and technically every Instagram user already had an account.
-Everyone and their dog tried it out but to me it felt like it was launched prematurely.
+Meta capitalised on Twitter's issues by launching Threads, and technically, every Instagram user already had an account.
+Everyone and their dog gave it a try, but to me, it felt like it was launched prematurely.
 Don't get me wrong, it was great but it lacked a lot of features.
-Meta was not as aggressive as I expected in having feature parity with Twitter.
+Meta wasn't as aggressive as I expected in achieving feature parity with Twitter and building upon that.

 During the same week, I got an invite into BlueSky and it was amazing.
-It was everything I hoped for albeit the userbase was minuscule.
-It had and still has the vibe of Twitter from the early days.
+It was everything I had hoped for albeit the userbase was minuscule.
+It had, and still has, the same vibe as Twitter in its early days.

-Twitter, even with the rebranding, is still the juggernaut that brought 'microblogging' to the masses and it will take a lot for the alternatives to bring it down or Elon himself.
+Even with Twitter rebranding to X, it remains the juggernaut that popularised 'microblogging' and it will take a lot for the alternatives to dethrone it.
+Perhaps Elon himself will do that.

-So what's the future?
-I don't know but juggling between Twitter and its alternatives as well as other platforms can be tiring.
-Ideally there would be interoperability between different platforms.
+So, what does the future hold?
+I don't know but juggling between Twitter and its alternatives, along with other platforms can be tiring.
+Ideally, there would be interoperability between various platforms.

+This will likely be a battle between protocols rather than the apps themselves.
+For example, Mastodon is built on top of ActivityPub, which enjoys support of multiple companies, while BlueSky utilises the AT Protocol.
+If one of these protocols (or a new one) gains significant traction then the social networking landscape will change drastically.
+In theory, we wouldn't be tied to an organisation or a CEO which is quite exciting.
+Hopefully in the end we don’t all gravitate back towards a centralised platform.

-This may come down to a battle of protocols but I, for one, hope personal websites make a comeback.
+I, for one, hope personal websites make a comeback.
 A place that can be regarded your home base.